Port of Maputo: Port

+The 2022 World Bank Container Port Performance Index ranked Maputo 248th out of the 348 ports surveyed.
+In the 2023 report, the port slipped to 317th out of the 405 ports surveyed.

+The port attracted record volumes in 2023, much of it from South African mines due to the logistics crisis in South Africa affecting the Port of Richards Bay and Port of Durban.

-LNG Development
+LNG development

 In November 2019, international oil major Total S.A. and a gas developer, Gigajoule, signed a joint development agreement for the importation of Liquefied natural gas at the Matola harbour, Maputo.
 The project is expected to commence from 2022 and will see a floating storage and regasification unit moored at the harbour.